-It's the unhealthy relationship between John and Jaime that is the centerpiece of "The Snowtown Murders"-- the mentor-protege pairing is sad, and in a helpless way, inevitable, because of how easily John manipulates the younger man.
+Bunting enlists his crew in acts of sadistic vigilantism on those he considers deviants, and in the process takes Elizabeth's son Jamie (Lucas Pittaway), under his wing.
+"The Snowtown Murders" is an uncompromising film, which focuses on the relationship between vulnerable teenager and a father figure--who is revealed to be the worst kind of monster.
+It is the 'relationship' between John and Jaime that is the centerpiece of "The Snowtown Murders"-- the mentor-protégé pairing is in a helpless way, inevitable, because of how easily John manipulates others.
 Abused and neglected for so long, Jaime can't help but be swayed by anything resembling a father figure, and John's overtures of trying to "toughen up" the boy are a transparent ruse to mold him into an accomplice and disciple.

 The combination of Adam Arkapaw's voyeuristic cinematography, the decision to shoot the film in the actual "Snowtown," and a cast of almost entirely non-professional actors, allows the film a unique ability to convey such a devastating, and yet convincing reality.
 The film generates most of its tension from the uneasiness from its placement of viewpoint, and in terms of violence, what to show, and what to cut away from.
 "The Snowtown Murders" is distressing and highly disturbing, one of the more difficult films to watch about psychopaths.
 There are very difficult scenes to sit through.
 There is no way to understand John Bunting.
 He is quite simply evil.